x10sv/pml/README.md

 - **`pmlfunc`** : Creates the basic scaffolding for a new pml function.
 - **`pmlmet`** : Creates the basic scaffolding for a new pml method.
 - **`pmlobj`** : Creates the basic scaffolding for a new pml object.

+Less significant snippets like:

 - **`pmlbut`** : Creates the basic code for adding a new button on a plm form.
+- **`using namespace`** : Suggests the most commonly used namespaces

 ## Commands